What is the visualizer?

 Why use the visualizer before committing

 The visualizer closes that gap.
-You see the colour on your actual house, in proportion, with your actual surroundings.
+You see the color on your actual house, in proportion, with your actual surroundings.
 The same goes for siding: a vinyl panel sample looks completely different to vinyl panels covering a 2,000 square foot home.

 Ready to try it?
 The visualizer is free, takes a few minutes, and doesn't require an email signup or any personal details.

-How accurate is the visualization?
+Open the Visualizer →How accurate is the visualization?

 What homeowners typically discover